jwhitham/HeadlessDoom/BUGS.md

 an explicit cast is added to preserve Doom's behavior without compiler warnings or errors.
 The same solution was used in PrBoom.

+# DSB-29 - Big-endian support does not work

+There are two issues with big-endian support in the original release of the Doom source code.
+Functions exist in `m_swap.c` to swap endianness but they are excluded by an incorrect `#ifndef` preprocessor command.
+Secondly, the declarations of the functions in `m_swap.h` are incorrect.
+This problem is only noticed when building for a big-endian platform which requires defining the `__BIG_ENDIAN__` macro.

+If Headless Doom is built for a big-endian platform without `__BIG_ENDIAN__` it will crash when allocating `lumpinfo`.